-Between 1935 and 1975, the U.S. military made use of asbestos abundantly, particularly within the navy, as the mineral has numerous convenient physical and chemical properties, such as fire resistance and durability, as well as a low purchase cost.
+Between 1935 and 1975, the U.S. military made use of asbestos abundantly, particularly within the Navy, as the mineral has numerous convenient physical and chemical properties, such as fire resistance and durability, as well as a low purchase cost.
 Thus, during the last century, over 300 distinct construction products and equipment components on military vessels would contain asbestos, posing a tremendous health threat to anyone aboard the ships.
-While people who spent long periods of time in the areas with the highest risk of asbestos exposure, such as the engine rooms, are now the most susceptible to developing a harrowing disease, anyone who served in the U.S. Navy is in danger, to a greater or lesser extent.
+While people who spent long periods in the areas with the highest risk of asbestos exposure, such as the engine rooms, are now the most susceptible to developing a harrowing disease, anyone who served in the U.S. Navy is in danger, of a greater or lesser extent.

 The menace of fire at sea was inevitably present on each military ship, as the machinery employed to keep it moving and ensure the proper functioning of the vessel was prone to overheating and thereby bursting into flames at any time.
-Consequently, a fire watch was required to permanently oversee the areas of the ship which were most likely to catch fire.
+Consequently, a firewatch was required to permanently oversee the areas of the ship which were most likely to catch fire.
 These would include:

 - the powder and shot room

 - the propulsion room

 On Navy ships, firewatches, also known as fire lookouts, were responsible for surveilling the vessel around the clock and promptly reacting in the event a fire started.
 They were in constant communication with other crew members so that they could rapidly report a potential fire.
 Firewatches and fire control technicians also needed to keep daily records of any suspicious or prospectively hazardous materials or conditions they observed on the ship.
 During hot work such as welding, the presence of a firewatch was especially necessary, since the risk of fire was extremely high.
 They would carefully inspect the area for any flammable agents such as trash, rags, materials, or liquids beforehand so that the risk of fire would be minimal.
 Lower decks where sparks or slag could end up were vigilantly observed as well.